Shruthisrini/usfcph-week1/notes.md

 Branch: a similar entity of fork.
 Branch your own copy, make changes and then merge it back to the original file.
 Merge + Rebase + Squash: To help merge the branch onto the mail file.
 A squash merge says, irrepective of the number of bankings, it is going to consider only one time point.
 Pull Request + Merge Request: a control/processing place to check code.
+Developers: broadly classified as Front-End and Back-End.
+A full-stack developer can do both.
+Front end : cls as: Design and Logic engineers.
+Design is further class into UI (user interface) and UX (User experience) Back end: Cls as Security, Data and Logic.
+Data cls as Databases, AI/Ml, APIs.
+Developers work in teams: QA people, Business Intelligence, and Operations.